avigloz/synesthesia/README.md

 Currently, the decoder is/will be designed *from scratch* to support the following audio file formats:

-- `.flac`
+- `.wav`

-Support for `.mp3, .mp4, .m4a, & .3gp` will most likely be added in the future.
-As of right now, to use other audio file formats, simply convert them to `.flac`.
+Support for `.flac, .mp3, .mp4, .m4a, & .3gp, etc.` will most likely be added in the future.
+As of right now, to use other audio file formats, simply convert them to uncompressed `.wav`.

 ## Visualizer